-Since the learned filter banks are optimized to encode the observed transformations, one should expect the resulting filters within a bank to be relatively invariant with regard to those transformations.
-To test if this is the case, we used the 100 input filters trained on affine transformations as a linear feature representation for the USPS digit data set (whose images are known to be not very well registered), and obtained a k-nearest-neighbor error rate of 4.4% as compared to 4.8% for the original images and as compared to 11.0% when using 100 PCA features.
+Since the learned filter-banks are optimized to encode the observed transformations, one should expect the resulting filters within a bank to be relatively invariant wrt. those transformations.
+To test if this is the case, we used the 100 input filters trained on affine transformations as a linear feature-representation for the USPS-digit dataset (whose images are known to be not very well registered), and obtained a k-nearest neighbor error rate of 4.4% as compared to 4.8% for the original images, and as compared to 11.0% when using 100 PCA-features4.